Virtual-Coffee/VC-Community-Docs/lightning-talks/2024/mc-script.md

 ## SPEAKER: BEKAH

-The Virtual Coffee Effect
+**Talk Title:** The Virtual Coffee Effect

 Bekah graduated from a coding bootcamp in May of 2019 and since then has spent time as a frontend developer, started the Virtual Coffee developer community, spent time in DevRel and has continued to mom her four kids.
 She currently co-hosts the Virtual Coffee podcast, works as the Developer Experience Lead at OpenSauced, tries to work on OSS projects, and lifts heavy things in her free time.

 ## SPEAKER: JÖRN

-Decentralization with WebRTC
+**Talk Title:** Decentralization with WebRTC

 Jörn started developing web-based software in the last century when he was still in school.
 In 2018, he founded his second company compose.us where they build user-friendly web applications for clients and products like Flottform.io.
 In his spare time Jörn organizes local meetups in Germany and creates at least one open source commit per day to push his side projects.

 ## SPEAKER: ABDURRAHMAN

-How to Become 10x Engineer through Open Source
+**Talk Title:** How to Become 10x Engineer through Open Source

 Abdurrahman is a software engineer who contributes to open source and loves volunteering with NGOs.
 He has worked in the industry as a web engineer and DevRel engineer.
 He loves learning new technologies, sharing his knowledge with others and disadvantaged people (refugees, orphans, etc.), and empowering others through workshops and events.
 He is the host of the hadithtech.com podcast, where he talks with people about their tech experience and shares his experience on YouTube as well.

 ## SPEAKER: EDDIE

-Collaborative CSSBattles
+**Talk Title:** Collaborative CSSBattles

 Eddie is a backend developer with a passion for connecting people and things.
 He is interested in interactive and collaborative programming experiences.
 He enjoys expressing his creativity through programming side projects that illuminate and make opaque things translucent.
 He particularly likes programming in Python.
 In his free time, he likes playing pickleball and catching a frisbee at the beach.

 ## SPEAKER: JAMES

+James, you've spent over 35 years as a programmer.
+How many programming languages do you think you've worked with by now?

-Becoming a Keyboard Power User
+**Talk Title:** Becoming a Keyboard Power User

 James has spent 35+ years as a developer programming in Assembly, C, C++, and C# (in that order) with sidelines in ASP/VBScript, ASP.Net, JavaScript, Perl, VisualBasic, plus a few others which he's not going to mention 'cuz if he did someone might ask him to use them again.
 (Shudder!)
 He's also a Licensed Massage Therapist (NJ), an award-winning theater impresario, a gallery-exhibited photographer, and a published playwright.
 Yeah, that's right.
 He's a Renaissance man!